neontuna/neontuna.com/_posts/2015-12-30-a-year-of-programming.md

    HAVING COUNT(*) = 1)
 {% endhighlight %}

 Reflecting back on the year I think the biggest difference between then and now is confidence.
-Understanding that an know how an application is put together in something like Rails is more important than remembering every single detail.
-I've coded in airports while waiting on flights, I've worked in the passenger seat of my girlfriend's car while we drove to visit friends in the pouring rain.
+Understanding that knowing how an application is put together in something like Rails is more important than remembering every single detail.
+I've coded in airports while waiting on flights.
+In the passenger seat of my girlfriend's car while we drove to visit friends in the pouring rain.
 Which isn't to say I'm some sort of superhero, just that I really love doing this.

 {% highlight ruby %}
 # Putting together an efficient query can be messy business